siriusb-org/siriusb-org.github.io/pictureanastronomer.md

 title: Picture an Astronomer
 ---

 Thanks to a generous grant from the University of Chicago Women's Board, we are able to run a one-time series of events aimed at increasing representation for, and retention of, women in astrophysics.
-In partnership with the Kavli Institute for Cosmological Physics at the University of Chicago, programming will run from January - March 2025, with opportunities to participate/attend both in-person and virtually and recordings made available after each event (which will be linked here) to extend reach.
+In partnership with the Kavli Institute for Cosmological Physics at the University of Chicago, programming will run from January - March 2025, with opportunities to participate/attend both in person and virtually, and recordings will made available after each event (linked here) to extend reach.

 See below for details of our [Kick-off Event](#kick-off-event), [Public Lectures](#public-lectures), and [Symposium](#symposium), including registration and attendance information and recordings (post-event).
 We will be updating this page regularly in the run-up to these events, so do check back for more.